Emergency financial support

 What is a financial emergency?

-• No money for expenses such as food, rent, utilities, required technology for virtual and online courses and uninsured medical/dental bills
+• No money for expenses such as food, rent, utilities, required technology for virtual and online courses, uninsured medical/dental bills

 • Pending eviction from your place of residence

-• You have investigated all other resources including OSAP, bursaries and awards
+• You have investigated and exhausted all other resources including OSAP/government aid, bursaries, awards, and support from family or friends

-• You have an immediate and unexpected expenses leading to financial hardship
+• You have immediate and unexpected expenses leading to financial hardship

 • You have eliminated unnecessary expenses from your spending plan